 Level 3: MC

-The essence of a MC probabilistic assessment is simply to carry out a deterministic assessment many times with different combinations of the distributed parameters.
+The essence of a MC probabilistic assessment is simply to carry out a deterministic assessment many times with different combinations of the distributed parameters, each combination having the same probability of occurrence.
 Basically, a MC probabilistic assessment approximates the probability distribution of an output parameter based on the repeated computations of the performance function using randomly generated combinations of the input variables, with the samples going into these randomly generated combinations being sampled from the associated PDFs or possibly discreet data.
 The performance function is defined by the underlying deterministic procedure.

 MC provides the most effective approach to the propagation and analysis of uncertainty in many situations for various combinations of the following reasons: (i) large uncertainties are often present and a sampling-based approach provides a full coverage of the range of each uncertain variable, (ii) modification of the model is not required, (iii) direct estimates of distribution functions are provided, (iv) analyses are conceptually simple and logistically easy to implement, (v) analysis procedures can be developed that allow the propagation of results through systems of linked models, and (vi) a variety of sensitivity analysis procedures are available [23].

-To produce appropriate representations of failure distribution, a suitably large number of MC trials must be computed.
+To produce accurate representations of the failure distribution, a suitably large number of MC trials must be computed.
 The total number of MC trials should be at least an order of magnitude greater than the reciprocal of the failure probability requirement for the result to be statistically significant.
 This puts a limitation on the applicability of MC when searching for an occurrence which has very low failure probability thus MC can be prohibitive in the time needed to achieve results.
 For such cases a sampling strategy such as Latin-Hypercube Sampling (LHS) [24] can aide in reducing the number of trials needed to produce a representative output PDF.
 LHS is based on the principle that for each input parameter the samples supplied to MC modelling must have equal probability.
 In other words, a Latin hypercube is a hypercube in which exactly Nb variables cells are “occupied” and such that no two occupied cells share a bin in any variable.
 If an input parameter distribution is known then samples are determined by dividing the area under the PDF into portions of equal area, which in fact represent equal probabilities of occurrence.

 In cases where the CDF may be intractable to evaluate yet the PDF may be tractable, Markov Chain Monte Carlo (MCMC) techniques can provide a means to produce a sample using a ‘random walk’ through the solution space.
 A particular strength of MCMC is that it can be used to draw samples from distributions even when all that is known about the distribution is how to calculate the density for different samples.
 Unlike MC sampling methods which draw independent samples from the distribution, in MCMC methods, while each new sample depends on the one before it, new samples do not depend on any samples before the previous one (this is the “Markov” property) [25].
 These techniques are frequently required when conducting Bayesian updating using operating data.

-Efficient MC-based methods such as advanced variance-reduction techniques, e.g., importance sampling (IS), adaptive radial-based importance sampling (ARBIS) [26], subset simulation (SS), and orthogonal plain sampling (OPS), metamodels, i.e., kriging and polynomial expansions, or adaptive combinations of the two can be very powerful and computationally efficient techniques for propagating uncertainties in the complex models for reliability and risk assessment purposes, hence, pose promising future efforts in the field of nuclear probabilistic structural integrity.
+Efficient MC-based methods such as advanced variance-reduction techniques, e.g., importance sampling (IS), adaptive radial-based importance sampling (ARBIS) [26], subset simulation (SS), and orthogonal plain sampling (OPS), metamodels, i.e., Kriging and polynomial expansions, or adaptive combinations of the two can be very powerful and computationally efficient techniques for propagating uncertainties in the complex models for reliability and risk assessment purposes, hence, pose promising future efforts in the field of nuclear probabilistic structural integrity.